-- AccessControl: The TOE provides access control mechanisms that allow the maintenance of different security roles (Manufacturer, Personalisation Agent, Country Verifying Certification Authority, Document Verifier, Terminal, PACE Terminal, EAC2 or EAC1 terminal depending on the configuration, Electronic Document Holder) and the access control policies and functions. - Authenticate: The TOE supports several authentication mechanisms in order to authenticate the Users, Terminals and to prove the genuineness of the electronic document.
-The supported mechanisms and protocols are based on ICAO and BSI standards [ICAO-TR1], [ICAO-9303], [TR-03110-1], [TR-03110-2] and [TR-03110-3]. - SecureManagement: the TOE enforces the secure management of the security attributes, data and functions.
-Furthermore, the TOE restricts the available commands in each TOE life-cycle phase. - CryptoKey: the TOE uses several cryptographic services such as digital signature creation and verification, asymmetric and symmetric cryptography, random number generation and complete key management.
-Furthermore, the CryptoKey function provides the secure messaging for the TOE. - AppletParametersSign: the TOE enforces the integrity of itself in each life-cycle phase. - Platform: covers the security functionalities based on the security functionalities of the certified cryptographic library and the certified IC Platform.
+- AccessControl: The TOE enforces access control in order to ensure that only authorized users access User Data and TSF-data and maintains different security roles; - Authenticate: The TOE supports several authentication mechanisms in order to authenticate Users, Terminals and to prove the genuineness of the electronic document.
+The supported mechanism and protocols are based on the following ICAO and BSI standards [ICAO-TR1], [ICAO-9303-6], [TR-03110-1], [TR-03110-2] and [TR-03110-3]; - SecureManagement: The TOE enforces the secure management of the security attributes, data and functions.
+Furthermore, the TOE restricts the available commands in each TOE life-cycle phase;

+- CryptoKey: The TOE uses several cryptographic services such as digital signature creation and verification, asymmetric and symmetric cryptography, random number generation and complete key management.
+Furthermore, CryptoKey provides the secure messaging for the TOE; - AppletParametersSign: The TOE enforces the integrity of itself in each life cycle phases; - Platform: The TOE relies on the certified functions and services of the Platform.
+This TSF is collection of those SFRs, which are uses these functions and services.